 Prop open your door while you’re unpacking your stuff so your new neighbours know you’re in.
 Invite them in to see your room or offer to lend them a hand with unpacking.
 Arrange to have some well-earned drinks in your halls lounge after all the hard work of moving in!

 If people in your corridor/flat haven’t adopted the open door system; go and knock on their door and introduce yourself.
 It gest easier after the greetings are out of the way!

 But I’m not Living in Halls!

-Freshers Week is naturally a great way to meet new people with all the various events happening day and night.
+Fresher’s Week is naturally a great way to meet new people with all the various events happening day and night.
 If you’re quite the extrovert, you’re in luck but if you’re not feeling it one night, a quiet night in is definitely allowed!